-A knock out punch – This can be a literal meaning as in a boxing match where one boxer knocks out his opponent and wins the fight or we can use it metaphorically.
+This also has a literal meaning as in a boxing match where one boxer knocks out his opponent and wins the fight or we can use it metaphorically.

 Spectators are always more anxious than the players or competitors.
-They are always relieved when their team is number one stay top of the league and remain ahead of the posse (ahead of the other teams chasing them)!
+They are always relieved when their team is number one stay top of the league and remain ahead of the posse (one step ahead of someone or something)!

 Remember that great song by Queen “We are the Champions, We are the Champions…”

 Enjoyed this infographic?
 Here's what you can do next: